boldr/boldr-cli/README.md

 ### Build
 `boldr build`

 Starts the production compiling process.
-In order for the `build` command to work, `boldr-plugin-webpack` must be installed.
+In order for the `build` command to work, `@boldr/plugin-webpack` must be installed.

 **Usage:**